actigraph/CentrePointWebhookDocumentation/event_types.md

 X-Actigraph-Signature: sha1=E2316FEDF726CBB2FD31EA25FF55E966A4543EEC290944DA578ADB42CD0DE9D60A1435D120525074535BEABD083BFE7C0CB5451BBEFB5B55BC6C60A10449E34E

 {
-	"status" : "Started", // Started, Completed, Error "message" : "Simple message pertaining to the upload.", // This will only appear in the event an error occurs.
+	"status" : "Started or Completed or Error",
-	"uploadId" : "123456",
+	"message" : "Simple message pertaining to the upload.
+This will only appear if the upload fails in anyway.", "uploadId" : "123456",
 	"subjectId" : "987654",
 	"studyId" : "456789"